 Highlights of changes that resulted from 2018-2019 assessment activities include:

 The new field education requirement is significantly more robust than the old field education offering.
 The field experience is now joined with two semesters of course work (six semester-hours total).
 Field education addresses many issues of integration and interpreting biblical and theological themes in context.
 The new field education course(s) require students to apply work in required courses to a ministry context in numerous ways: evaluate the context sociologically; assess practices of a Christian community theologically; address biblical and theological issues raised in required courses through interaction with people in a ministry context; lead practices of ministry in a ministry context.

 Numerous places in the new curriculum address issues of integration and holistic interpretation.
 In addition to the field education requirement, students will take a course that requires them to grapple with some subject or issues by considering how the whole biblical narrative speaks to the subject or issue; students will also take a worship course that will bring together various parts of the curriculum and require interaction and integration.

 Several courses in the new curriculum aim to help students understand and engage ministry contexts in a more meaningful way.
 This is particularly true of Contextual Analysis, the Worship Seminar, Ethics and Society, and the Historical Context elective.

 These are just a few of the many proposals and changes that resulted from recent assessment work, and there will be many more to come as we continue to be curious about how our students are doing and working to keep the educational promises we make in each of our programs.
 Have questions about the assessment of student learning outcomes at Pittsburgh Theological Seminary?
-Contact Barbara Blodgett, associate dean of academic programs and assessment, at .
+Contact Angela Hancock, vice president for academic affairs and dean of faculty, at .